kensiprell/ktorio.github.io/kotlinx/io/encoding/byteorder.md

 toc: true
 ---

 When encoding fixed-size values larger than 8-bits/byte/octet, there are two standard ways of doing so: by storing less significant bytes first (LITTLE endian) or by storing most significant bytes first (BIG endian).

-The nativeOrder represents the order the your main CPU uses.
+The nativeOrder represents the order that your main CPU uses.

 ```kotlin
 expect enum class ByteOrder {